evanthebouncy/program-synthesis-minimal/_posts/2022-08-16-generating-programs.md

 ---
 layout: post
-title:  "generating programs"
+title:  "generating programs with language models"
 permalink: /generating-programs/
 ---

-A good program synthesis algorithm boils down to this -- Given a task, how do you generate a correct program with as few samples as possible?
-This post covers a few standard strategies.
+With infinite compute, program synthesis is trivial -- just look through all programs for one that works.
+In practice, we need to find a working program with as few samples as possible.
+This post covers how to _generate_ programs using language modeling.

-This post has dependencies on [the previous post](/program-synthesis-primer/typical-synthesis-problem/).
+This post has dependencies on [the previous post](/program-synthesis-primer/what-is-synthesis/).
+Let's start with a short re-cap.

 ## the problem
 Let's re-use the same `spec` as before, the goal is to find a rectangle that meets the specification.